Tsatsi/tsatsi.github.io/_posts/2018-08-16-why-clojure.md

 The reason for taking advantage of established platforms is to avoid rebuilding the wheel and for this clojure uses the JVM.
 The JVM has  a proven track record, works across operating systems and is open.

-Clojure was build with the following goals in mind:
+Clojure was built with the following goals in mind:
 - Simplicity
 - Freedom to focus
 - Empowerment